apache/fury/README.md

 Fury java object graph serialization support class schema forward/backward compatibility.
 The serialization peer and deserialization peer can add/delete fields independently.

 We plan to add support cross-language serialization after [meta compression](https://github.com/alipay/fury/issues/203) are finished.

 ### Binary Compatibility
-We are still improving our protocols, binary compatibility are not ensured between fury releases for now.
-Please `shade` fury if you will upgrade fury in the future.
+We are still improving our protocols, binary compatibility are not ensured between fury major releases for now. it's ensured between minor version only.
+Please `versioning` your data by fury major version if you will upgrade fury in the future, see [how to upgrade fury](https://github.com/alipay/fury/blob/main/docs/guide/java_object_graph_guide.md#upgrade-fury) for further details.

 Binary compatibility will be ensured before fury 1.0.